turbot/flowpipe-docs/docs/run/containers.md

 ## Running in read-only mode

-It is possible to run the flowpipe container with a read-only root filesystem, but note the following:
+It is possible to run the Flowpipe container with a read-only root filesystem, but note the following:

 - `/tmp` must be writable (mount with tmpfs)
 - config (`/home/flowpipe/.flowpipe/config`) must be writable